Whelton/Gramgrab/readme.md

 # [Gramgrab](http://gramgrab.com)

 Gramgrab is a simple web app that utilizes Instagram's API to neatly display all of the authenticated user's pictures, allow a simple means for seeing info on them, provide a one-click download solution and also show which is most popular.
+Users can also share their publically visible 'grid' of all their Instagram pics.